-In July 2021, PCT reached an agreement with The Augusta Economic Development Authority to build its first U.S. cluster facility in Augusta, Georgia (the "Augusta Plant").
-PCT expects the approximately 200-acre location to represent the Company's first "cluster site," where five production lines will ultimately produce up to 650 million pounds/year.
-When fully operational, each purification line at the Augusta Plant is expected to have annual production capacity of 130 million pounds of UPRP.
-PureCycle has allocated 40% of the Augusta Facility output to existing customers and expects that additional offtake agreements will close throughout the remainder of the year.
+In addition, on July 29, 2021, PCT reached an agreement with The Augusta Economic Development Authority to build its first U.S. cluster facility - the Augusta Facility - to produce UPRP from waste polypropylene.
+PCT expects the approximately 200-acre location in Augusta Corporate Park to ultimately produce up to 650 million pounds/year when fully operational.